Rocketship X-M: Historical and factual accuracy

 A point is made in dialog that the RX-M is carrying more than "double" the amount of rocket fuel and oxygen needed to make a successful round trip and landing on the Moon; while impractical for various reasons, this detail becomes a convenient, then necessary plot device in making the later Mars story line more believable.

 Several scenes in Rocketship X-M involving the interaction between the RX-M's sole female crew member, scientist Dr. Lisa Van Horn, her male crew, the launch site staff, and the press corps provide cultural insights into early 1950s sexist attitudes toward women.
 One notable scene involves Van Horn and expedition leader (and fellow scientist) Dr. Karl Eckstrom rushing to recalculate fuel mixtures after their initial propulsion problems.
 When they come up with different figures, expedition leader Eckstrom insists they must proceed using his numbers.
 Van Horn objects to this arbitrary decision, but submits, and Eckstrom forgives her for "momentarily being a woman".
 Subsequent events prove Eckstrom's "arbitrary decision" to be wrong, placing them all in jeopardy.

 Lippert's feature was the first film drama to explore the dangers of nuclear warfare and atomic radiation through the lens of science fiction; these became recurrent themes in many 1950s science fiction films that followed.
-Dalton Trumbo, black-listed during the McCarthy era, script doctored the film's Red Planet sequence, adding the horror of an atomic war having occurred on Mars; his name does not appear in the film credits.
+In 1973 the film was seen on a working copy of a list being compiled by the family of Dalton Trumbo, who was black-listed during the McCarthy era, as one of the scripts Trumbo had worked on without credit.
+Subsequent biographies of Dalton Trumbo, made in cooperation with the family, have not mentioned him as working on 'Rocketship X-M'.
+Based on this information, Bill Warren added Trumbo's writer credit to IMDb sometime before 2011 Warren referenced a subsequent quote by director and film historian Bertrand Tavernier, who mentioned Rocketship X-M among several films he believed Trumbo worked on without credit in his commentary on The Prowler, as confirmation of the fact.
+According to the Wayback Machine, Warren's entry crediting Trumbo was added before October 9, 2004.